(Influenza Immunization or Flu Shot)

 - about 36,000 people die from the flu or its complications.

-The swine flu pandemic of 2009 was caused by a novel influenza A virus designated H1N1 based upon its surface protein types.
+The so-called swine flu pandemic of 2009 was caused by a novel influenza A virus designated H1N1 based upon its surface protein types.
 This virus was originally referred to as swine flu because many of the genes in this new virus were very similar to influenza viruses that normally occur in pigs in North America.
 However, this virus was actually quite different from the typical swine flu viruses found in pigs.
 The novel H1N1 virus first caused illness in Mexico and the United States in March and April 2009.

 Viewers share their comments